 We don't yet know the full impact that COVID-19 will have on our public health system or our economy.
 But we can stop it from decimating our nation’s Early Intervention and early childhood special education systems and unnecessarily disrupting services to families.
 Through sound policy and creative solutions at the federal, state and local level, we must strive to safeguard children’s civil and educational rights to these critical services, in both the immediate and indefinite future.

 Ask Emily and other community members questions or share feedback by logging in to the community.
 Registered members can reply in the comments below.

 - How has your program, community, or state responded to the COVID-19 crisis as it relates to Early Intervention and early childhood special education?

 - What platforms have you been using or what strategies have you been employing to provide teletherapy Early Intervention and remote early childhood special education services to children in your community?
 Have you established effective ways to obtain electronic consent from families?

 - Has your state developed materials and info sheets specifically for families who are in Early Intervention or referred during this time so they understand the policies that are being put in place and the services they can receive?

-This blog is shared on the Early Childhood Connector (ECC) News to support the goal of elevating community voices.
-This Community Blog by Emily Powers was originally posted in the COVID-19 Community group.
 Share how COVID-19 has affected you, your community, your state, and our country by joining the community.
-Registered members can comment on this blog post below - please note that all comments are public.
+Registered members can comment on this blog post below or join a discussion in the COVID-19 group - please note that all comments are public.